ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_colorectalcancer/concept_model.rst

 .. note::

- The uncertainty interval of RR combining family history and adenoma was derived from the extremes of reported numbers.
-To be precise, we use min(RR_family_history_lower, RR_adenoma_lower) and max(RR_family_history_upper, RR_adenoma_upper) as the lower and upper bound of our distribution.
-Based on the literatures we have identified, we assume the prevalence of having family history of CRC or personal history of adenoma remains low in China, roughly between 4-6%.
+ By adding the prevalence of family history of CRC (5%) and the prevalence of adenoma (15%), we assume the prevalence of simulants in `cat1` to be 20%.
+ According to the evidence we have identfied, only 10% of colorectal adenoma are advanced adenoma.
+We decide to use the CRC risk associated with family history and non-advanced adenoma for calculating the probability of developing CRC when exposed to `cat1`.
+The formula is described as follow: RR_cat1 = RR_family_history
+ * 0.25 + RR_nonadvanced_adenoma * 0.75 = 2.24 * 0.25 + 1.2 * 0.75 = 1.46.

 .. _5.4: